- External Focus

 Sushumna Nadi which is known as Nadi of Brahman exists in the middle of the body with the radiance of Sun and the moon.
 It originates from Muladhara and extends up to Brahma Randhra.
 Somewhere in the midway between the two, the celebrated Kundalini exists with the radiance of the multitudes of lightning and in a tender form like a thread of a lotus stalk.
 The mere sight of it through the mind will make the yogi free from all the sins.
 If in the exercise of Taaraka Yoga, it is seen through Ajna Chakra constantly, he becomes a Siddha or an adept.

 When the two ear-holes are blocked by the tips of the forefingers, a sound resembling “poo” is generated.
-If the mind is attuned with this and his internal sight is directed towards the centre of the eyes, he sees a blue radiance there.
-Having seen, he succeeds in internal Focus which results in a bliss of wonderful quality.
+If the mind is attuned with this and his internal sight is directed towards the center of the eyes, he sees a blue radiance there.
+Having seen, he succeeds in internal Focus which results in the bliss of wonderful quality.
 Likewise in his heart.
-This is how the internal Focus is practised by the yogi who is seeking liberation.
+This is how the internal Focus is practiced by the yogi who is seeking liberation.

 When he directs his sight towards the ethereal sky or cast his eyes sideways, an adept yogi can see the beam of radiance in resemblance of molten gold in his range of vision.
 When such sight is fixed at a distance of 12 Angulas, he becomes immortal.
 Wherever he is, the radiance is seen over his head.